 Known as the Unspoiled Queen, Saba’s wild land and seas both have protected status.
 The result is a canvas of lush jungle mountains and rugged coastlines that sit above an underwater haven of striking reefs and biodiversity.

-Saba is a wishlist destination, and it certainly has some of the best diving and snorkeling in the Caribbean.
+Saba is a bucket-list destination, and it certainly has some of the best diving and snorkeling in the Caribbean.
 However, it’s only five square miles (13 square kilometers), so it’s typically enjoyed as part of a longer trip to nearby St. Maarten.

 a split shot showing the pitons of st lucia at the top and scuba divers in the Caribbean sea at the bottom